This engineering SEO case study will focus on one company and its products and services.

 On the plus side, these sectors tend to be less competitive and therefore need fewer links to rank.

-As the company runs more than ten websites, we aimed to have each guest post placement link to two sites.
+As the company runs more than ten websites using WordPress and WooCommerce, we aimed to have each guest post placement link to two sites.
 This has helped to manage the cost, as link building is a long term – sometimes never ending – task.

 We also run all the Google AdWords campaigns for the company.
 All graphs show only Google organic traffic.